-This Quarterly Report on Form 10-Q contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+This Annual Report on Form 10-K contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 We have based these forward-looking statements on our current expectations and projections about future events.
-All statements, other than statements of present or historical fact included in this Quarterly Report, about our future financial performance, strategy, expansion plans, future operations, future operating results, estimated revenues, losses, projected costs, prospects, plans and objectives of management are forward-looking statements.
-Any statements that refer to projections, forecasts or other characterizations of future events or circumstances, including any underlying assumptions, are forward-looking statements.
-In some cases, you can identify forward-looking statements by terminology such as "may," "should," "could," "would," "expect," "plan," "anticipate," "intend," "believe," "estimate," "continue," "goal," "project" or the negative of such terms or other similar expressions.
+All statements, other than statements of present or historical fact included in this Annual Report on Form 10-K, about our future financial performance, strategy, expansion plans, future operations, future operating results, estimated revenues, losses, projected costs, prospects, plans, and objectives of management are forward-looking statements.
+Any statements that refer to projections, forecasts, or other characterizations of future events or circumstances, including any underlying assumptions, are forward-looking statements.
+In some cases, you can identify forward-looking statements by terminology such as "may," "should," "could," "would," "expect," "plan," "anticipate," "intend," "believe," "estimate," "continue," "goal," "project," or the negative of such terms or other similar expressions.

-Forward-looking statements contained in this Quarterly Report on Form 10-Q include, but are not limited to, statements about:
+Forward-looking statements contained in this Annual Report on Form 10-K include, but are not limited to, statements about:

-- our business strategy and market opportunity; - our future financial performance, including our expectations regarding our revenue, cost of revenue, gross profit or gross margin, operating expenses (including changes in sales and marketing, research and development, and general and administrative expenses) and profitability; - · market acceptance of our games; - · our ability to raise financing in the future and the global credit and financial markets; - factors relating to our business, operations and financial performance and our subsidiaries, including: - changes in the competitive and regulated industries in which we operate, variations in operating performance across competitors and changes in laws and regulations affecting our business; and - our ability to implement business plans, forecasts and other expectations, and identify and realize additional opportunities; - our ability to maintain relationships with our platforms, such as the Apple App Store, Google Play Store, Amazon Appstore, and Facebook; - the accounting for our outstanding warrants to purchase shares of Class A common stock; - our ability to develop, maintain, and improve our internal control over financial reporting; - · our ability to maintain, protect and enhance our intellectual property rights; - · our ability to successfully defend litigation brought against us; - · our ability to successfully close and integrate acquisitions to contribute to our growth objectives; - · our success in retaining or recruiting, or changes required in, our officers, key employees or directors; and - the impact of COVID-19 (including existing and possible future variants as well as vaccinations) on our business.
+- our business strategy and market opportunity; - our future financial performance, including our expectations regarding our revenue, cost of revenue, gross profit, or gross margin, operating expenses (including changes in sales and marketing, research and development, and general and administrative expenses), and profitability; - · market acceptance of our games; - · our ability to raise financing in the future and the global credit and financial markets; - · factors relating to our business, operations, financial performance, and our subsidiaries, including: - changes in the competitive and regulated industries in which we operate, variations in operating performance across competitors, and changes in laws and regulations affecting our business; - · our ability to implement business plans, forecasts, and other expectations, and identify and realize additional opportunities; and - the impact of the COVID-19 pandemic (including existing and possible future variants). - our ability to maintain relationships with our platforms, such as the Apple App Store, Google Play Store, Amazon Appstore, and Facebook; - the accounting for our outstanding warrants to purchase shares of Class A common stock; - · our ability to develop, maintain, and improve our internal control over financial reporting; - · our ability to maintain, protect, and enhance our intellectual property rights; - our ability to successfully defend litigation brought against us; - our ability to successfully close and integrate acquisitions to contribute to our growth objectives; - · our success in retaining or recruiting, or changes required in, our officers, key employees or directors; and - · the impact of the COVID-19 pandemic (including existing and possible future variants as well as vaccinations) on our business.